Monkey-patching the ESRI JSAPI to mock services

 return new Promise((resolve, reject) => {

-esriRequest('http://localhost:8080/app/mocks/ags/my_features.json').then(response => {
+esriRequest('https://localhost:8080/app/mocks/ags/my_features.json').then(response => {

 let featureSet = new FeatureSet(response.data);